Keep Truckin$150 + $20 monthly fee

 - Properly attach the cables to the vehicle diagnostic port.
 The port can be 6-pin, 9-pin or OBDI.
-Heavy duty vehicles use 6 or 9 pin port, light and medium duty vehicles use OBDI.
-By turning the collar clockwise, you ensure that 6-pin and 9-pin ports are secured.
+Heavy-duty vehicles use 6 or 9 pin port, light and medium-duty vehicles use OBDI.
+Turn the collar in a clockwise direction to ensure that the 6-pin and 9-pin ports are secured.

-- Once you have plugged in, there will be a flashing of indicator lights before they turn solid red.
-The left-side of the indicator turns green after a minute; this indicates a success in GPS connection.
-In the event that this doesn’t happen, try to move the ELD so as to increase its exposure to the sky.
+- Once it’s plugged in, the indicator lights will flash before they turn solid red.
+The left side of the indicator will turn green after a minute; this indicates success in GPS connection.
+However, if this fails to happen, try to move the ELD to increase its exposure to the sky.

-- Pick a spot at the top of the dashboard in order to mount the ELD.
-Ensure that the mounting spot is near a windshield, although away from electrical components or vents that can cause interference.
-Before mounting the ELD, clean the mounting area with alcohol swab provided.
-Mount the ELD on a clean area and get rid of the backing from the adhesive strip.
+Pick a spot at the top of the dashboard to mount the ELD.
+Ensure that the mounting place is near the windshield, although away from electrical components or vents that can cause interference.
+Before installing the ELD, clean the mounting area with the alcohol swab provided.
+Mount the ELD on a clean surface and remove the backing from the adhesive strip.